-The Medi-Cal Administrative Activities (MAA) program decreased from \$133,955 in FY 2019-20 to \$80,319 in FY 2020-21.
+The Medi-Cal Administrative Activities (MAA) program increased from \$80,319 in FY 2020-21 to \$189,125 in FY 2021-22.
 The program, contracted through the County of Los Angeles, assists in the administration of the Medi-Cal program by improving the availability and accessibility of Medi-Cal services to eligible participants.
-This decrease is a result of delays in County reimbursements from prior periods.
+This increase is a result of more timely County reimbursements from prior periods.
 It is important to note that MAA reimbursements are based on activities that are reimbursed from 18 months prior to billing.